kimsk/chia-piggybank/standard-transaction/README.md

 > p2_delegated_puzzle_or_hidden_puzzle is essentially the "standard coin" in chia.
 DEFAULT_HIDDEN_PUZZLE_HASH from this puzzle is used with calculate_synthetic_secret_key in the wallet's standard pk_to_sk finder. [*](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/puzzles/p2_delegated_puzzle_or_hidden_puzzle.py#L18)

 The cool thing about the standard transaction is that we can control how the standard transaction coin is spent by providing our own delegated puzzle and solutions.
+Or we could also pre-commit the hidden puzzle and spend later as well.

 Let's look at some scenarios that we can use the `p2_delegated_puzzle_or_hidden_puzzle`.